‘Being the Light’ – Shetland’s Second Festival of Care

 “’Being the Light’ for someone with Care Experience is an amazing feeling.
 It’s letting Care Experienced people know they aren’t alone or singled out for having a different upbringing.
 I hope for anyone else that has to go through this dark tunnel, has the light to help guide them and know they aren’t alone.” – Erica of the #ShetlandCrew

-Further events led by the #ShetlandCrew included our Verbatim Theatre project.
-Hosted by Tony McBride, known nationally for his work with Cardboard Citizens, the Verbatim Theatre brought together a group of Care Experienced young people with their corporate parents, and allowed them to share personal stories under the theme of “Home and Belonging”.
+Further events led by the #ShetlandCrew included the Verbatim Theatre project.
+Hosted by Tony McBride, known nationally for his work with Cardboard Citizens, the Verbatim Theatre brought together a group of Care Experienced young people with leading ‘corporate parents’, and allowed them to share personal stories exploring the theme of “Home and Belonging”.
 Both Care Experienced people and corporate parents then swapped stories, in an engaging process allowing for a deeper level of empathy to be developed between the storytellers, who then took responsibility for each other’s stories.

-For two years, Care Experienced people have explored what the words “Home” and “Belonging” mean to them with acclaimed Shetland poet Jen Hadfield, winner of the 2008 T.S.
+For two years, Care Experienced members of the #ShetlandCrew have also explored what the words “Home” and “Belonging” mean to them with acclaimed Shetland poet Jen Hadfield, winner of the 2008 T.S.
 Eliot prize.
-For Care Experienced people, darkness can be a familiar theme, but they can also be their own source of light.
-Through the ‘Projectiles’ project, and in collaboration with the University of the Highlands and Islands and Life Changes Trust, we projected these powerful words across Lerwick during the Festival of Care.
-These projections were captured by filmmaker Stephen Mercer in the above video, as we invited bystanders to contemplate both the light and dark of experiencing care.
+For Care Experienced people, darkness can be a familiar challenge, but they are also their own source of light.
+In collaboration with the University of the Highlands and Islands, Centre for Island Creativity, as part of Home and Belonging, the ‘Projectiles’ project saw the powerful words of the #ShetlandCrew projected onto public spaces across Lerwick during the Festival of Care.
+These projections were captured by filmmaker Stephen Mercer in the above video, as the broader community were invited to contemplate both the light and dark of experiencing care.

 In collaboration with Shetland Islands Council (SIC), Who Cares?
 Scotland hosted a diverse range of 21 digital workshops across a 3-day period to explore how we could build lives of love and care for every child nationwide.
 The Festival of Care’s events tapped into a broad range of experiences and expertise, with digital workshops hosted by Who Cares?
 Scotland; the Children and Young People’s Commissioner of Scotland; The Promise; Life Changes Trust; Shetland Island Council; 42nd Street, and the Hot Chocolate Trust.
 We are delighted to say that we received over 300 registrations across our digital programme!